bancorprotocol/contracts-v3/packages/v3/migration/README.md

 Create a migration file based from a template.

-`yarn hh create-migration --help` for more info on params.
+`yarn create-migration --help` for more info on params.

 # Getting started